trecnoc/concourse-teams-notification-resource/README.md

 ==================

 Sends alerts to Teams.
-This resource can now send log output of failing Concourse task(s) to Teams.
+This resource sends the result of builds to a incoming webhook in MS Teams.

 Resource Type Configuration
 ---------------------------